7 Benefits of Running in the Morning

 It is very common for races to take place in the morning, especially long races such as a marathon or half marathon.
 So the more that you can train your body to perform at its best early in the day, the easier it will be to run well on race day.
 Your body will adapt to getting up early and running or jogging if you can participate in regular morning runs.

 Need a new running plan?
-Consider downloading the Nike Running Club App for expert-backed tips!
+Consider downloading the Nike Run Club App for expert-backed tips!

 2.Encourages Self-Care

-When you run first thing in the morning, you put your own health and well-being first.
-By prioritizing your own needs you are practicing a form of self-care.
-According to the National Institutes of Mental Health, self-care can help you manage stress, lower your risk of illness, and increase your energy.
-And when you care for yourself first, you may find that you have greater bandwidth to care for others — family members, work colleagues, or friends — throughout the day.
+When you run first thing in the morning, you put your own health and wellbeing first.
+By prioritising your own needs, you are practising a form of self-care.
+According to the National Institute of Mental Health, self-care can help you manage stress, lower your risk of illness and increase your energy.
+And when you care for yourself first, you may find that you have greater bandwidth to care for others—family members, work colleagues or friends—throughout the day.

 3.Helps Promote Consistency and Adherence

-Some people are very good at getting in their daily run no matter what time of day it takes place.
+Some people are very good at getting in their daily run regardless of the time of day it takes place.
 But others find reasons to procrastinate or avoid their jogging workout altogether as the day moves along.

 While distractions can interfere with your commitment at any time of the day, you'll likely have more work or family commitments and other tasks that get in the way of your fitness as the day progresses.
 And some research supports this idea.